fighting41love/ChineseGLUE/README.md

 Contribution 贡献你的力量，从今天开始
 ---------------------------------------------------------------------

 Share your data set with community or make a contribution today!
-Just send email to brightmart@otmail.com, or join QQ group: 836811304
+Just send email to chineseGLUE@163.com,

+or join QQ group: 836811304

 Reference:
 ---------------------------------------------------------------------
 1、<a href="https://openreview.net/pdf?id=rJ4km2R5t7">GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding</a>

 2、<a href="https://w4ngatang.github.io/static/papers/superglue.pdf">SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems</a>

+3、<a href="https://www.aclweb.org/anthology/C18-1166.pdf">LCQMC: A Large-scale Chinese Question Matching Corpus</a>

+4、<a href="https://arxiv.org/pdf/1809.05053.pdf">XNLI: Evaluating Cross-lingual Sentence Representations</a>

+5、<a href="https://github.com/fate233/toutiao-text-classfication-dataset">TNES: toutiao-text-classfication-dataset</a>